Gunnevera: Background

 Gunnevera is a chestnut colt bred in Kentucky by Brandywine Farm in partnership with Stephen Upchurch.
 Gunnevera was sired by 2016 leading first-crop sire Dialed In, who won the Holy Bull Stakes and Florida Derby in 2011 before off-the-board finishes in both the Kentucky Derby and Preakness Stakes.
 Dialed In entered stud in 2013 at Darby Dan Farm and initially stood for $7,500.
 His stud fee has risen to $15,000 as of 2017.

 Gunnevera's dam Unbridled Rage, a daughter of 1990 Kentucky Derby winner Unbridled, made only one career start, finishing eleventh in a maiden claimer at Churchill Downs.
 She was bought in 2005 by Brandywine as a ten-year-old broodmare for a mere $13,000, the low price due to the lack of success of her first four foals on the racetrack.

 On February 28, 2014, the 19-year-old Unbridled Rage gave birth to Gunnevera, who was to be her final foal.
 Soon after Gunnevera's birth, Unbridled Rage began to hemorrhage.
 Over the next few days, her condition improved, but she died of a heart attack when Gunnevera was 10 days old.
 As a result, Gunnevera was raised by a nurse mare, a Paint Horse named Jenny.

-As a yearling, Gunnevera was sold at the 2015 Keeneland September Yearling Sale for $16,000 to trainer Antonio Sano on behalf of Peacock Stables LLC.
+As a yearling, Gunnevera was sold at the 2015 Keeneland September Yearling Sale for $16,000 to the Italian Venezuelan trainer Antonio Sano on behalf of Peacock Stables LLC.
 After the Preakness Stakes, Venezuelan business Salomon del Valle bought out the other partners in Peacock Stables to become the horse's sole owner, running him in the name of Sano Racing Stables.
-Sano was a highly successful horse trainer in his native Venezuela who fled his homeland after having been kidnapped twice.
+Sano was a highly successful horse trainer in Venezuela who fled to United States after having been kidnapped twice.
 During his second ordeal, he was held captive for 36 days.
 Sano's family and friends gathered money to pay for the ransom, which included everything Sano's family had.
 He and his family moved to Florida in 2009, leaving behind a 160-horse barn in Venezuela to start all over again.
 Sano re-established himself as a trainer in the United States, saddling 565 winners out by the end of 2017.

 Following the sale, Gunnevera was sent to Julio Rada's Altamira Stable in Ocala, Florida to be broken in, and was sent back to Sano's barn when it came time for him to make his racing debut.